sheetalsindhu/cult-fit-project/README.md

-# How to browse through the project?
+# How to browse through the project? 	:roll_eyes:

 follow these below steps to go through this project.